 Individuals typically pay their taxes in one of two ways, by having money deducted from their paychecks which is managed by the business they work for, or by making quarterly payments directly to the IRS.
 Paying taxes throughout the year is an important aspect of being a taxpayer.
-Making payments to your estimated quarterly taxes is known as “pay-as-you-go” and can be done through estimated tax payments to the IRS or by a combination of both.
+Withholdings or making payments to your estimated quarterly taxes is known as “pay-as-you-go” and can be paid to the IRS.
 By doing this, you are able to meet your yearly tax obligations in a timely manner and it spreads out what is owed over four payments instead of one large lump sum payment.

 Who needs to make estimated quarterly tax payments?